-The James A. Ferguson Emerging Infectious Diseases (RISE) Fellowship is a summer public health research fellowship for graduate students, including medical, dental, pharmacy, veterinary medicine, public health and social sciences who are interested in research in infectious diseases and/or health disparities, mental health, substance abuse, developmental disabilities, child trauma, maternal and child health, etc. Graduate students present their research at the end of the summer and are sponsored to present their work at APHA or other national scientific meetings.
+The Dr. James A. Ferguson Emerging Infectious Diseases (RISE) Fellowship is a summer public health research fellowship for graduate students, including medical, dental, pharmacy, veterinary medicine, public health and social sciences who are interested in research in infectious diseases and/or health disparities, mental health, substance abuse, developmental disabilities, child trauma, maternal and child health, etc. Graduate students present their research at the end of the summer and are sponsored to present their work at APHA or other national scientific meetings.

 If you are interested in mentoring a Ferguson RISE Fellowship Scholar please complete the Ferguson RISE Project Preceptor/Mentor Agreement form.